Additional Requirements (AR)

 You got TANF in another state and moved to Washington.
 You are eligible for AR in the same month you moved here.

-If you do not get or want to get TANF, SFA, or RCA, you may not get AR to help with one-time emergency needs.
+*If you do not get or want to get TANF, SFA, or RCA, you cannot get AR.

 Rent, security deposits, mortgage payments, taxes or fees to

 Prevent eviction or foreclosure OR

-Needed repairs for damages or defects to your home that cause a risk to your health or safety: If you rent, DSHS will help you only after you have written the landlord asking for the repairs (see the Residential Landlord Tenant Act at RCW ch.
+Needed repairs for damages or defects to your home that cause a risk to your health or safety: If you rent, DSHS will help you only after you have written the landlord asking for the repairs.
+(See the Residential Landlord Tenant Act at RCW ch.
 59.18.)
-Also, if it would cost less to move, DSHS will pay for that, not repairs.
+If it would cost less to move, DSHS will pay for that instead of repairs.

-Utilities help: Repairs, deposits, fees and services needed for electricity, water, sewer and fuel for heating and cooking.
-DSHS will also pay for basic local phone service if needed for your basic health and safety.
+Utilities help: Repairs, deposits, fees and services needed for electricity, water, sewer, and fuel for heating/cooking.
+DSHS will pay for basic local phone service if needed for your basic health and safety.

-You must have good reason for not having enough funds to meet your housing or utility needs.
-"Good reason" includes:
+You must have good reason for not having enough to meet your housing or utility needs.
+This can include:

 You were involved in a disaster such as theft, house fire, flood, severe weather, accident, or medical emergency

-DSHS has lowered or cut off your family's cash grant due to expected or budgeted income you will not actually be able to use
+DSHS has lowered or ended your family's cash grant due to expected or budgeted income you actually cannot use